gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 > - Do this section if you are ahead of schedule, else skip and come back later.
 > - This lab will be available to you for a few days after Cisco Live.
-> - It is possible to use ad-hoc commands with more parameters, as below:
+> - It is possible to use ad-hoc commands with more arguments, as below:
 > ```
 > $ ansible IOS -c local -m ios_command -a "authorize=true commands='show run int gig1'"
 > $ ansible IOS -c local -m ios_command -a "username=cisco password=cisco auth_pass=cisco authorize=true commands='show run int gig1'"